 Send everyone the same email and you get a mediocre result: too thin for loyal customers, off-key for dormant ones.
 The aim of RFM analysis is to focus limited budget and effort where it works.
 Win-back tactics for at-risk customers are especially cost-effective, because retaining existing customers is cheaper than acquiring new ones and contributes more to revenue[2].

 To measure the effect, track how each treated group's revenue changes afterward.
-To see that link between tactic and revenue, it helps to have channel- and tactic-level revenue lined up for comparison.
+To see that link between tactic and revenue, it helps to have channel- and tactic-level revenue ready to compare at a glance.
 The revenue-first approach to analysis is covered in designing a revenue dashboard.

 Bottom line: RFM shows the current state of customers; cohort analysis shows the trend by acquisition period.
 Different angles.